David Zé

-David Zé (23 August 1944 — 27 May 1977) was an Angolan musician, composer and activist.
+David Gabriel José Ferreira (23 August 1944 — 27 May 1977) was an Angolan musician, composer and activist.
 He began his singing career while Angola was still under the rule of the Portuguese Empire and his music often expressed left-wing and anti-colonialist sentiments.
-David Zé, along with Artur Nunes, Urbano de Castro and others, was a part of a group of musicians called the FAPLA-Povo Alliance who had the role to spread and divulge awareness to Angolan citizens to start a movement of revolution.
-After Angolan War of Independence in 1975, he was given the official position of Director of Music in the incoming MPLA regime.
+David Zé, along with Artur Nunes, Urbano de Castro and others, was a part of a group of musicians called the FAPLA-Povo Alliance who had the role to spread social and political awareness to Angolan citizens to start a laborist movement to reform Angola after its revolution.
+He was given the official position of Director of Music in the Culture Ministry in the incoming MPLA regime.

-His career only lasted for about a decade, but he established himself as one of the biggest name in the "Golden Age" of Angolan music of the early 1970s.
-He was kidnapped and later assassinated by a group of people who dissolved from the MPLA during or after a failed attempt at a coup that took place in the 27th of May of 1977 and his music was banned from radio for more than a decade.
-But now he is relived and cherished as a public figure, a role model, an example to society, never to be forgotten.
+His career only lasted for about a decade, but he managed to establish himself as one of the biggest names in the "Golden Age" of Angolan music, the early 1970s.
+He was kidnapped and later murdered by an unknown group of people who have been described as "fractionists" that dissolved from the MPLA during a failed attempt at a coup that took place in the 27th of May of 1977 and his music was banned from the radio for more than a decade.

 Early and personal life

-He was born David Gabriel José Ferreira on August 23, 1944, in Quifangondo, Luanda Province.
+David Gabriel José Ferreira was born on August 23, 1944, in Quifangondo, Luanda Province.
 He was the son of Gabriel José Ferreira and Carolina José Afonso, both choristers of the Methodist Church.
 He attended primary and secondary education in the province of Cuanza Norte.
 For a while he worked at a foundry in Hoji Ya Henda.

 In November 1976 he married Maria Trindade, while on military duty in São Tomé and Príncipe.
 He had four children, Miguel Gabriel Ferreira, Maria Carolina David Ferreira, Deolinda David Gabriel Ferreira and David Gabriel José Ferreira.